ivansherbs/insights.ivansherbs.com/internal/ourcompany/en.md

 As industries continuously disrupt the norms, our customers can rely on us to educate them about natural medicines that can be used with or instead of pharmaceutical drugs.
 Our advice to the pharmaceutical industry is to keep on discovering.
 We certainly will too.

 Life’s journey is fully of choices.
-At Ivan's Herbs we fully embark on this journey with you, striving to be your trusted partner that delivers daily herbal empowerment to you, our health-oriented customer.
+At Ivan's Herbs we wish to fully embark on this journey with you.
+We strive to be your trusted partner that provides you with the best choice of herbal empowerment for every day of your life.

 # Founder's Story